afcowie/EngineeringNotes/FeynmanShuttleReliability.markdown

 only affect one engine.
 The system can abort with only two engines.
-Therefore let us say that the unknown suprises do not, even of themselves, permit us to guess that the probability of mission failure do to the Space Shuttle Main Engine is less than 1/500.
+Therefore let us say that the unknown suprises do not, even of themselves, permit us to guess that the probability of mission failure due to the Space Shuttle Main Engine is less than 1/500.
 To this we must add the chance of failure from known, but as yet unsolved, problems (those without the asterisk in the list above).
 These we discuss below.
 (Engineers at Rocketdyne, the manufacturer, estimate the total probability as 1/10,000.
-Engineers at marshal estimate it as 1/300, while NASA management, to whom these engineers report, claims it is 1/100,000.
+Engineers at Marshal estimate it as 1/300, while NASA management, to whom these engineers report, claims it is 1/100,000.
 An independent engineer consulting for NASA thought 1 or 2 per 100 a reasonable estimate.)